Audit and risk committee report

 - assist the board in discharging its duties relating to the safeguarding of assets, the operation of adequate systems, control and reporting processes, and the preparation of accurate reporting and financial statements in compliance with the applicable legal requirements and accounting standards;

 - oversee the activities of, and to ensure coordination between, the activities of internal and external audit;

 - provide a forum for discussing financial, enterprise-wide, market, regulatory, safety and other risks and control issues, and to monitor controls designed to minimise these risks;

-- review the Bidcorp annual integrated report, in conjunction with the social and ethics committee, including the consolidated and separate financial statements, the interim report and any other public reports or announcements containing financial information;
+- review the Bidcorp annual integrated report in conjunction with the social and ethics committee, including the consolidated and separate financial statements, as well as its interim report and any other public reports or announcements containing financial information;

-- receive and deal with any complaints concerning internal audit, the accounting practices or the content and audit of the annual financial statements and related matters; and
+- receive and deal with any complaints concerning the accounting practices, internal audit or the content and audit of its financial statements or related matters; and

 Duties carried out

-- confirmed, based on management’s review, that the consolidated and separate Bidcorp company financial statements were prepared on the going concern basis;
+- confirmed, based on management's review, that the consolidated and separate financial statements were prepared on the going concern basis;

 - examined the consolidated and separate financial statements and other financial information made public, prior to their approval by the board;

 - considered accounting treatments, significant or unusual transactions and accounting judgements;